ipfs-inactive/blog/content/post/29-js-ipfs-pubsub.md

 IPFS PubSub was first introduced in September 2016 behind an experimental flag.
 This initial implementation lead to move [orbit](https://orbit.chat/), a chat application built on top of IPFS, to become fully distributed.
 This work was presented at [DEVCON2](https://www.youtube.com/watch?v=vQrbxyDPSXg).
 Later, [PubSub was announced as feature](https://ipfs.io/blog/25-pubsub) to the whole community.

 In this blog post I'll show you how to use PubSub with the [JavaScript implementation of IPFS](https://github.com/ipfs/js-ipfs).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Nv_Teb--1zg" frameborder="0" allowfullscreen></iframe>

----

-IPFS stands for the InterPlanetary FileSystem but it's much more than just a FileSystem, it's a complete stack for decentralized applications.
-While not stricty a necessary competence of IPFS (since IPFS is more concerned with transport and protocols for managing content-addressing and all the resulting datastructures (like a Merkle DAG, blockchain, and others)), fortunately, the pub-sub protocol ended up being incorporated into its stack.
+I start by using the PubSub primitives available in `js-ipfs` and end with a new module [plus video tutorial](https://youtu.be/Nv_Teb--1zg) of how to use it, make sure to read to the end!

 ## Using PubSub on js-ipfs

+IPFS is a complete stack for decentralized applications and not just a filesystem.
 With PubSub, an IPFS node can show interest in a subject (a string representing a PubSub channel), and is able to listen and send messages on that subject in a way that is decentralized, since it does not rely on any mediating server or special node.

 This can work today in a modern browser by using [js-ipfs](https://github.com/ipfs/js-ipfs).
 By instantiating an IPFS node in JavaScript and activating the pubsub feature, you can send and receive messages between nodes.